-GOOD CITIZENS ALL, the folks over at Shell are a tremendous asset to the Franklin community.
-The men who work for the company and their families are active in civic and religious affairs here.
-One project gious anairs nere, one project worthy of special commenda-tion is the excellent work that tion is the excellent work that is being done by adult leaders in the Boy Scout Movement in the Teche District.
-Hardly a Mary Parish is singled out for participation in area scout Mary Farish is singled out for participation in area scout time someone from Shell Oil Company has a hand in the
+GOOD CITIZENS ALL, the folks over at Shell are a tremendous asset to the Franklin menaous asset to the Pranking community.
+The men who work for the company and their familias are active in givin and reliilies are active in civic and relillies are active in civic and rengious affairs here.
+One project worthy of special commendation is the excellent work that tion is the excellent work that is being done by adult leaders in the Boy Scout Movement in the Teche District.
+Hardly a Mary Parish is singled out for nartici nation in area scout participation in area scout work.
+And practically every time someone from Shell Oil Company has a hand in the a a a a a a

 -Franklin (La.)
-Banner Tribune.
-Sept.
+Banner Tribune, Sept.
 7, 1954